GoogleCloudPlatform/appengine-maven-archetypes-java/appengine-standard-archetype/src/main/resources/archetype-resources/README.md

 =============================

-This is a generated App Engine Standard Java application from the gcp-skeleton archetype.
+This is a generated App Engine Standard Java application from the appengine-skeleton archetype.